Extension method: Alleviating the need for a common base class

 With generic classes, extension methods allow implementation of behavior that is available for all instantiations of the generic type without requiring them to derive from a common base class, and without restricting the type parameters to a specific inheritance branch.
-This is a big win, since the situations where this argument holds require a non-generic base class just to implement the shared feature - which then requires the generic subclass to perform boxing and/or casts whenever the type used is one of the type arguments.
+This is advantageous since the situations where this argument holds require a non-generic base class to implement the shared feature – which then requires the generic subclass to perform boxing and/or casts whenever the type used is one of the type arguments.

 Conservative use

-A note should be placed on preferring extension methods over other means of achieving reuse and proper object-oriented design.

-Extension methods might 'clutter' the automatic completion features of code editors, such as Visual Studio's IntelliSense, hence they should either be in their own namespace to allow the developer to selectively import them or they should be defined on a type that is specific enough for the method to appear in IntelliSense only when really relevant and given the above, consider that they might be hard to find should the developer expect them, but miss them from IntelliSense due to a missing using statement, since the developer may not have associated the method with the class that defines it, or even the namespace in which it lives - but rather with the type that it extends and the namespace that type lives in.
+Regarding preferring extension methods over other means of achieving reuse and proper object-oriented design, extension methods may clutter the automatic completion features of code editors, such as Visual Studio's IntelliSense, hence they should either be in their own namespace to allow the developer to selectively import them.
+Alternatively, they should be defined on a type that is specific enough for the method to appear in IntelliSense only when highly relevant and given the above, consider that they might be hard to find should the developer expect them, but miss them from IntelliSense due to a missing using statement, since the developer may not have associated the method with the class that defines it, or even the namespace in which it lives – but rather with the type that it extends and the namespace that type lives in.

 The problem

 In programming, situations arise where it is necessary to add functionality to an existing class—for instance by adding a new method.
 Normally the programmer would modify the existing class's source code, but this forces the programmer to recompile all binaries with these new changes and requires that the programmer be able to modify the class, which is not always possible, for example when using classes from a third-party assembly.
-This is typically worked around in one of three ways, all of which are somewhat limited and unintuitive :
+This is typically worked around in one of three ways, all of which are somewhat limited and unintuitive: